kbjohnson-penn/observer_frontend/CONTRIBUTING.md

 ## Reporting Issues/Features

-This section guides you through submitting a issue for the project.
+This section guides you through submitting an issue for the project.
 Following these guidelines helps maintainers and the community understand your issue, reproduce the issue and find related issues.

 ### Issue Description